awsdocs/aws-resource-groups-user-guide/doc_source/tag-policies-arg-evaluating-org-wide-compliance.md

 **Important**
 Untagged resources don't appear as noncompliant in results\.

-You can generate the report from your organization's master account in the `us-east-1` Region only, and it must have access to an Amazon S3 bucket in the US East \(N\.
+You can generate the report from your organization's master account account in the `us-east-1` Region only, and it must have access to an Amazon S3 bucket in the US East \(N\.
 Virginia\) Region\.
 The bucket must have an attached bucket policy as shown in [Amazon S3 Bucket Policy for Storing Report](tag-policies-prereqs.md#bucket-policy)\.

 To generate an organization\-wide compliance report, you must have the following permissions:
 + `organizations:DescribeEffectivePolicy`